 Every visitor to your site is a result of some action you take or a dollar you spent (actual dollars or perceived value of your time).
+If you don’t start retargeting, you lose visitors.

 It hurts to see your efforts wasted.
 Given then it’s already hard enough to get relevant audience that says: “I can’t do without your blog posts and you are on top my mind” along with the fact that more than 98% of ad spend is wasted, it only makes sense for us to do what we can to help control our ad spend, squeeze everything out of a dollar, and make your efforts mean something for your business.